djpandit007/turbo-invention/Section3-Configuration.md

 created as a file with the value of the secret as its content.
 These files as stored under the directory `/opt/<secret-name>/`.

+## 45: Security Contexts

+We can define a set of security standards on a docker container.

+These can be configured in Kubernetes as well.
+We can configure the security settings at a container level or at a pod level.
+Pod level settings will carry over to all the containers within the pod.
+If configured at both the pod and the container, the settings on the container will override the settings on the pod.

+## 47: Service Account

+There are 2 types of accounts on Kubernetes:

+1. User Account: Used by humans

+2. Service Account: Used by an application to interact with Kubernetes cluster.
+   - Prometheus is used as a service account to pull Kubernetes API for performance metrics.
+   - An automated build tool like Jenkins uses service accounts to deploy applications on the Kubernetes cluster.
+   - A `default` service account is automatically created for each namespace.

+When a service account is created, it automatically creates a token.
+This token must be used by the external application while authenticating to the Kubernetes API.
+The token is stored as a secret object.
+Service account of an existing pods cannot be edited.
+We must delete and recreate the pod.

+When a service account is created, the following things happen:

+1. Create service account object.
+2. Generate token for service account.
+3. Create a secret object and stores the token inside the secret object.
+4. Link secret object to the service account.

 ## Noteworthy Commands

 ```bash